vrresto/il2ge/README.md

 - ~~terrain artifacts (e.g. appears lower than it acually is)~~
 - ~~objects appear in front of terrain even if they are behind it~~
 - forests are flat (but using a parallax effect) (code for layered forests exists but needs performance improvement)
+- distant coast line artifacts on some GPUs
+- misplaced coast lines on some maps
 - no ground fog on terrain (objects are fogged, so this looks odd)
 - currently only cloudless weather looks as intended
 - forest near/far texture is not blended